nickthecoder1/cgt-calc/README.md

 ## Future goals

 * Sometime soon, I plan on implementing a thermograph to analyze hot games.
+* Norton multiplication.
+Not exactly sure how I'll add the multiplication symbol, seeing as * is used for star.
+I might add a dot button representing multiplication, similar to up and down.
 * I may add an checkbox that enables/disables the automatic addition of any diatic number.
 I'm not completely decided on whether I want to spend the effort.
 * Similarly to the original github owner, in the much farther future I may add games like domineering or hackenbush to be able to analyze.